Andrew-Jayne/RPyG/_docs&plans/coding-standards.md

 The use of the `Any` type is restricted to dealing with data who's type is considered "unknowable" or is outside the scope of responsibility of the given function.
 Examples of this can be seen in the cascading init functions in [`enemy_library.py`](../RPyG/content/enemy_library.py) when `Any` is used to mark where a given class no longer needs to have the data on what it is passing down as those downstream functions are responsible for that. also because having a type hint of `dict[str, dict[str, list[list[dict[str, str | int | bool | None]]]]]` is far less useful to everyone.

+The `ensure_type` function should be used to check the to the full depth of the type hint in your function inputs (until you reach the `Any` barrier at least)

 This project is hard locked to the standard library of python and is out right forbidden from using any external library (if you need pip to install it, you can't use it).
 This is part of the core and original goal of this project is to study python and learn the concepts of object oriented programming and programming as a whole.

 The code in this project has a very aggressive defensive programming strategy, this leads to less bugs, better debugging, and protection from malformed user input (benign or otherwise).
 As such the follow code patterns are disallowed entirely.

-The `ensure_type` function should be used to check the to the full depth of the type hint in your function inputs (until you reach the `Any` barrier at least)

 ### Implicit Boolean
 This serves a dual purpose, it makes the intent of comparison very clear, and also avoids the "Truthiness Trap" where values that are non-truthy can be converted to a truthy by intentional or accidental type conversion.
-Such as in the example below, where `None` will be converted to `"None"` which is not an empty string and there for is considered Truthy.
+Such as in the example below, where `None` will be converted to `"None"` which is not an empty string and therefore is considered Truthy.

 ```python
 # Don't do this